bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/credentials.md

   random value, or an encrypted version of the credential (see [Storage Modes](#storage-modality)).
 - `rpId` - The identifier of the RP for which the credential was created.
 By default assigned the effective domain of the applications origin (ex: bitwarden.com).
-- `privateKey` - Private key material, created during the creation ceremony.
+- `privateKey` - Private key material, created during the creation operation.

 ### Notable optional fields